Scholarship Fuels Freshman Experience

 Kristen Pham, Industrial Systems and Engineering student, talking about her scholarship

-The scholarship — which provides a one-time benefit of $2,500 — was established by Dr. Edward Kikta and is administered by UB’s College of Arts and Sciences.
+The scholarship — which provides a benefit of $2,500 — was established by Dr. Edward Kikta and is administered by UB’s College of Arts and Sciences.
 By offsetting a substantial amount of her educational costs, the scholarship affords Kristen the opportunity to live on campus and to take advantage of this experience abroad early in her academic career.
 The UB Foundation plays a key role in ensuring that the university has the resources needed to attract top students, while also managing scholarships in accordance with each donor’s intentions.

 Discovering new worlds